onaio/help/faqs/_posts/2016-03-30-what-are-xls-reports.md

 In the example used above, you have ordered the “airport” dataset based on region, municipality, code, name, type, scheduled service and elevation feet parameters.

 >
 **Note:** <br/> You must order the dataset based on existing information.
-For example you cannot choose a parameter such as "village" because no data was collected on the village where the airport is located and therefore no information on village is available in the dataset.
+For example, you cannot choose a parameter such as "village" because no data was collected in the village where the airport is located and therefore no information on the village is available in the dataset.

 Region, municipality, code, name, type, scheduled service and elevation feet are parameters available in the dataset.
 It means information based on the listed parameters was collected.